 THAT is an electronic analog computer designed for desktop use to solve (sets of) differential equations.
 With its patch panel instead of keyboard, mouse, and monitor, its user interface differs noticeably from those of its digital stored-program cousins.
 The patch panel is divided into groups of analog computing elements such as integrators, summers, and multipliers.
-These are listed and explained in Section 6.
+These are listed and explained in Section 7.
 Each computing element on THAT has one or more inputs and an output, accessible via jacks on the plug board.
-Input jacks are marked with circles, and output jacks are marked with triangles.
+Input jacks are marked with circles, and output jacks are marked with triangles as shown below.
+See Section 8 for more details on the different types of jacks on the patch panel.